 Valenki (Felt Boots)

-In winter, such warm shoes are indispensable part of outfit in Russia.
+In winter, such warm shoes are an indispensable part of an outfit in Russia.
 However, valenki (felt boots) come into fashion again, so they can be worn in any climate – even if the winter is not too harsh.
 In winter in Moscow they can be bought at any street market, in summer you will have to look for them in souvenir shops.
 But every time when boots will warm your legs, you will remember Russia with warmth in your heart!

 “Imperial Porcelain Factory” is a unique company that has existed for more than 275 years.
 It was created by Queen Elizabeth Petrovna, and since then it has glorified Russia in the whole world.
 The finest products that are produced in a single copy or in limited editions – avis rara even in Europe!
 And I bet you have never tried to drink tea or coffee from such fine porcelain – you will feel incredible aesthetics of the Russian imperial court!

 The climate and soil of these regions are very similar to the vineyards of Italy and France, although different types of grape grow there.
 Krasnodar region and now Crimea are the main suppliers of Russian wine.
 Of course, you can’t take a lot of wine with you, but you can put a couple of bottles into your bag as souvenirs.
 By the way, Gerard Depardieu, a famous wine lover, highly appreciated local drinks.
 So, try to surprise the guests with Russian wine!

 In Russia, they say: “A book is the best gift.”
 Perhaps this is not the most unusual souvenir for foreigners but in some cases, it may be appropriate.
 For example, if a person is interested in art, he will appreciate a book about Russian paintings and architecture.
 Or anything related to the history of Moscow – colorful photos and information about the places you visited will remind you of a wonderful holiday in Russia for many years!